 Ever since the founding of our game studio, we’ve heard from both sides of the fence.
 Supporters who love what we’re doing and will follow us to the end, and naysayers, with plenty of negativity and reasons why we were going to drown before we even stepped foot on this (apparently) sinking ship.
-So in homage to the trolls, we’ve got a special blog post for you: the top five reasons why you should NOT pre-order the Saga of Lucimia MMORPG .
+So in homage to the naysayers, we’ve got a special blog post for you: the top five reasons why you should NOT pre-order the Saga of Lucimia MMORPG .

 Reason #1: Any company who sells pre-orders to a game that isn’t yet launched is scamming people for their money, and will run off with your funds.

 From Godus to Pathfinder, the crowdfunded community is chock-full of failures from both high-profile developers and first-timers who have made grand claims about the games they are planning to make, only to crash and burn, go bankrupt, or take the money and run.

 That being said, others have run off with money, so we must be exactly like them.
 Since we aren’t a fully-launched game, we *must* be scamming people for their money.
 After all, if we’re self-funded and have money for contractors to boot, why allow people to give us cash if we don’t “need” the money?